 This tournament is open to players of any age and any user that resides within either the UK or Europe.

-The roster size for this tournament is limited to 1.
-The winning team can only receive prizing for one (1) player.
+The roster size for this tournament is limited to 2.
+The winning team can only receive prizing for two (2) players.

 Players not listed on the Match Fixture page will not receive prizing under any circumstance.

 Please note that in order for prizing to be available a minimum of eight (8) participants must compete in the tournament.
 Please see the "Overview - Prizes" section for a full break down on the prize summary.

 The amount of cash prizing received by the winning team is determined in the table below, only the tournament winner (1st Place) will be awarded a cash prize.
 All members on the winning team will be contacted via email and the cash prize will be equally split among team members: